KevinAst/feature-u/docs/crossCommunication.md

 ## publicFace and the App Object

-In feature-u, this cross-feature-communication is accomplished through the `Feature.publicFace` built-in aspect property.
+In **feature-u**, this cross-feature-communication is accomplished through the `Feature.publicFace` built-in aspect property.

 A feature can expose whatever it deems necessary through it's `publicFace`.